 Length of the data, stored as Unsigned, 32-bit, Little Endian.
 The header size is not included in the length.

-The ID can be used as an identifier of your package.
-When ThingsDB send a response on a request, it will use the same ID so this allows you to map a response to a request.
-This is useful if you want to send multiple request in parallel.
-Needs to be stored as 16-bit, Little Endian.
+The Id can be used as an identifier of your package.
+When ThingsDB send a response on a request, it will use the same Id so this allows you to map a response to a request.
+This is useful if you want to send multiple requests in parallel.
+It needs to be stored as 16-bit, Little Endian.